What happens when the stucco on your home leads to water damage?

 The Philadelphia Inquirer has uncovered that over 650 homeowners in the region have found significant water damage in their homes – a result of negligent building practices – leading to thousands of dollars in repairs.

 The water intrusion occurs primarily in houses made with thin coats of stucco and lacking basic waterproofing materials.
-The issue has been found in new homes as well as those that are 10-20 years old, however, in most cases, it’s been determined that moisture has been trickling into the homes since the day they was built.
+The issue has been found in new homes as well as those that are 10-20 years old, however, in most cases, it’s been determined that moisture has been trickling into the homes since the day they were built.

 The damage wasn’t immediately evident in 80-90% of cases; many homeowners didn’t realize they had a water intrusion issue until they went to sell their home and an inspection revealed the damage.
 This means that there are likely more homes with damage that has yet to be discovered.